Visual Implicit Autoregressive Modeling¶

 Related Work & Insights¶

-- vs Fixed-Point Diffusion (Bai & Melas-Kyriazi 2024): They insert a DEQ layer into the diffusion denoiser for compute reallocation over timesteps; VIAR applies the same idea to spatial scales, making the approaches complementary rather than competitive.
+- vs Fixed-Point Diffusion (Bai & Melas-Kyriazi 2024): They used DEQ for compute reallocation across timesteps; VIAR applies this to spatial scales.

 Rating¶